Hebrew and Christian Scripture AGAINST

 Please keep in mind, the definitions of the key terms are not exactly clear; they are from a Biblical Hebrew or Biblical Aramaic translation and are taken out of the original context.
 So, who or what is called a witch; I do not know who or what that person was doing.

-I am in plans to connect with a Jewish/Hebrew Scholar to clarify the original words, their meaning, and contexts.
+I am in plans to connect with a Jewish/Hebrew Hermeneutics Scholar to clarify the original words, their meaning, contexts, and relevance theory.

 For instance, from what tribes where they?